cyterat/lol-champs-network/README.md

 ## Important Notice

-- The html is really messed up, mainly because it was generated through PyVis/NetworkX (Python).
-Hopefully, I will clean it up and provide the Jupyter notebook, as soon as I have more time.
+- ~~The html is really messed up, mainly because it was generated through PyVis/NetworkX (Python).
+Hopefully, I will clean it up and provide the Jupyter notebook, as soon as I have more time.~~
-- I still haven't found any way to increase page responsiveness when zooming out.
-Disabling physics messes up the layout.
+- ~~I still haven't found any way to increase page responsiveness when zooming out.
+Disabling physics messes up the layout.~~

+## PROJECT IS UNDER REWORK as of 2025

+- Python generated visualization will be replaced with html/js/css trio.
+- Several views (network combinations) will be implemented.
+- Additional League of Legends entities will be added.